libsemigroups/libsemigroups/docs/install.md

 Then, it ought to be possible to just run `make doc` in the `libsemigroups` directory, and the documentation will be generated.

+Note that, if you are building the documentation having cloned `libsemigroups` from the GitHub repo, it is also necessary to check out the doxygen-awesome-css/ submodule using:

+    git submodule update --init --recursive

 ## Issues